 Any garden equipment is appealing to burglars, including furniture, BBQs, garden tools, lawn mowers, strimmers, kids bikes and toys.

 Sheds can be quite easy to break into and tend to be a target for burglars as they can usually get in and out without being noticed, especially over the darker months.

-Consider the location of your shed too.
-If it’s hiding behind trees or bushes at the bottom of the garden, it may be easy for someone to go unnoticed – this is when motion sensor lighting down the end of your garden would help!
+If it’s hiding behind trees or bushes at the bottom of the garden, it may be easy for someone to go unnoticed – motion sensor lighting down the end of your garden would help!
 (More on that below)

 Fences and Gates

 Fencing that is difficult to climb or break through can deter burglars.
-Most fence panels you can purchase are now super strong, and I’d suggest purchasing fencing that is high.
-The limit of fencing is 6ft 6“, so I’d recommend getting to as close as that height as possible.
+Most fence panels you can purchase are now super strong.
+I’d suggest purchasing fencing that is high.
+The limit of fencing is 6ft 6“, so I’d recommend getting as close as that height as possible.

 Fences with sharpened points on the top can deter burglars too, and this sort of fencing doesn’t have to look unpleasant at all.
 If you want an extra layer of security, plant spiky climbers on the side of the fence.

 Your gate needs to have a good locking mechanism too.
 Ones I like are the latches that lock as it closes behind you.
 People often put latches on their gates that they can opened by hanging their hand over the top of the gate, like the one in the picture.
 This is super convenient for burglars and although it may make your life easier, consider the risk!

 My favourite climbing plants that are also great for deterring thieves are; Berberis, Flowering quince, Pyracantha (climbing types), Rambling Rose and Rugosa Rose.